supern64/djs-simplecmd/README.md

 })
 bot.login("[insert your token here]")
 ```
 And you're set!
-Now, to create commands, you can add commands individually by using the `CommandParser.addCommand` method or by specifying the `commands` option in the object like the parser.
+Now, to create commands, you can add commands individually by using the `CommandParser.addCommand` method or by specifying the `commands` option in the object like this example.
 In this case, we'll use a file called `commands.js` to specity the commands.
 Now, inside of commands.js, we have to define the commands.
 This is a Hello World example.
 ```js
 const commands = [